-The unconditional promises to give (pledge) balance consists of a pledge to be received in \$50,000 installments for a total of \$100,000.
+The unconditional promises to give (pledge) balance consists of a pledge to be received in \$50,000 installments with a remaining balance of the same.
 There is no set payment schedule for the pledge, however, the Organization expects to collect the pledge within the next year.
 As the pledge is considered a current asset its value has not been discounted.